-(1) Roughly half the teachers have completed formal training in the field of education.
+Roughly half the teachers have completed formal training in the field of education.
 Far fewer have degrees or certification in Jewish content areas; outside of Orthodox day schools, such training is especially rare.

-(2) Overall, 19% of teachers are formally trained in both education and Jewish content, 47% are trained in one area or the other, and 34% are not formally trained in either field.
+2. Overall, 19% of teachers are formally trained in both education and Jewish content;47% are trained in one area or the other; and34% are not formally trained in either field.

-(3) Pre-collegiate Jewish education does not make up for teachers' limited backgrounds in Jewish content.
-Almost one-third of the teachers received no pre-collegiate Jewish education after age 13; this included 29% of supplementary school teachers and 55% of pre-school teachers.
+3. Pre-collegiate Jewish education does not make up for teachers' limited backgrounds in Jewish content.
+Almost one third of the teachers received no pre-collegiate Jewish education after age 13, including 29% of supplementary school teachers and 55% of pre-school teachers.
 Eleven percent of teachers in non-Orthodox pre-schools are not Jewish.

-(4) In-service education also fails to compensate for limited formal training.
-Required workshops averaged 3.8 over two years for day school teachers, 4.4 for supplementary school teachers, and 6.2 among pre-school teachers.
+4. In-service education also fails to compensate for limited formal training.
+Required workshops averaged 3.8 over 2 years for day school teachers, 4.4 for supplementary school teachers, and 6.2 among pre-school teachers.
 Particularly in day and supplementary schools, the amount of required in-service training was far below common standards for public school teachers.

-(5) Interviews raised questions about the quality of in-service education, highlighting the isolated and fragmented character of workshops.
-In-service education is not targeted to meet teachers' diverse needs, and it is not part of a coherent plan for professional growth, particularly in day and supplementary schools.
+5. Interviews raised questions about the quality of in-service education, highlighting the isolated and fragmented character of workshops.
+In-service education is not targeted to meet teachers' diverse needs, and it is not part of a coherent plan for their professional growth, particularly in day and supplementary schools.

-(6) Coupled with limited formal training is the finding that work conditions are not professionalized.
-The teaching force is largely part-time.
-Even in day and preschools, around half the teachers work part time.
+6. Coupled with limited formal training is the finding that work conditions are not professionalized.
+The teaching force is largely part-time; even in day and pre-schools, around half the teachers work part-time.
 Only 20% of teachers say their earnings from Jewish education are the main source of family income.
-Supplementary teachers are generally satisfied with their salaries, but day school teachers are less so and pre-school teachers are largely dissatisfied.

-(7) Benefits are scarce, even for full-time teachers.
-Among full-time teachers in all settings, just 48% reported that they are offered health benefits, 45% have access to pensions, and 28% are offered disability coverage.
+7. Benefits are scarce, even for full-time teachers.
+Among full-time teachers in all settings, only 48% reported that they are offered health benefits, 45% have access to pensions, and 28% are offered disability coverage.

-(8) Despite these conditions, most teachers in Jewish schools describe their work in Jewish education as a career.
-Even among supplementary school teachers, almost all of whom work part time, 44% say they have a career in Jewish education.
-Most teachers have six or more years of experience, and most plan to stay in the field.
+8. Despite these conditions, most teachers in Jewish schools describe their work in Jewish education as a career.
+Even among supplementary school teachers, almost all of whom work part-time, 44% say they have a career in Jewish education.
+Most teachers have 6 or more years of experience, and most plan to stay in the field.

 What should we make of these findings?
-Taken as a whole, they suggest that improving the quantity and quality of professional growth for teachers, along with enhancing the conditions of employment, is the strategy most likely to improve the quality of the teaching force in Jewish schools.
+Taken as a whole, they suggest that improving the quantity and quality of professional development for teachers, along with enhancing the conditions of employment, is the strategy most likely to improve the quality of the teaching force in Jewish schools.